EliteDangerous/edapi/README.txt

 ./trade.py import -P edapi

-You can also import to eddn with the plugin:
+You can also import to EDDN with the plugin:

 ./trade.py import -P edapi -O eddn